Constructing Concise Characteristic Samples for Acceptors of Omega Regular Languages: The informative classes are efficiently teachable

-In Section~\ref{sec:poly-time-char-samples} we show that the characteristic samples we have defined can be computed in polynomial time in the size of the acceptor.
+In \Cref{sec:poly-time-char-samples} we show that the characteristic samples we have defined can be computed in polynomial time in the size of the acceptor.
 These results rely on polynomial time algorithms for the inclusion and equivalence problems for the acceptors.
 These are described in Sections~\ref{sec:inclusion-algorithms}, \ref{sec:inclusion-DPAs}, \ref{sec:inclusion-DRAs}, and~\ref{sec:inclusion-DMAs}.

-In Section~\ref{sec:computing-right-congruence-automaton} we show the right congruence automaton $\aut{M}_{\sim_L}$ can be computed in polynomial time, given a DBA, DCA, DPA, DRA, DSA, or DMA accepting $L$, which yields polynomial time algorithms to test whether a DBA is an IBA, and similarly for the other acceptor types.
-In Section~\ref{sec:testing-membership-in-IX}, we consider the harder problem of whether a DBA accepts a language in $\class{IB}$, and give polynomial time algorithms for DBAs, DCAs, DPAs, and DMAs, leaving open the problem for DRAs and DSAs.
-In Section~\ref{sec:discussion} we summarize our results and describe some additional open problems.
+This does not yet entail that the class $\class{IXA}$ from $\{\IB,\IC,\IP,\IM,\IR,\IS\}$ is efficiently teachable.
+This is because $\IB$ (for instance) includes also DBAs that are not IBAs but have equivalent IBAs.
+In \Cref{sec:computing-right-congruence-automaton} we show the right congruence automaton $\aut{M}_{\sim_L}$ can be computed in polynomial time, given a DBA, DCA, DPA, DRA, DSA, or DMA accepting $L$, which yields a polynomial time algorithm to test whether a DBA is an IBA, and similarly for the other acceptor types.
+In \Cref{sec:testing-membership-in-IX}, we consider the harder problem of deciding whether a DBA accepts a language in $\class{IBA}$, and give polynomial time algorithms for DBAs, DCAs, DPAs, DRAs, DSAs and DMAs.
+With these results we can finally claim that the $\class{IXA}$ classes are efficiently teachable.